thenfr932/Django-Backend-for-Learning-Management-system/README.md

 ## Project Overview

-InternGrad Solutions Backend is a Django REST Framework application that manages:
+This is a Django REST Framework application that manages:

 - **Accounts**: User registration and authentication
 - **Courses**: Course management and lessons